shihuang047/age-prediction/README.md

 these.

 ## R scripts
-The meta-analysis will dependent on the self-developed R package [`crossRanger`](https://github.com/shihuang047/crossRanger).
+This meta-analysis depends on the self-developed R package [`crossRanger`](https://github.com/shihuang047/crossRanger).
 ``` r
 ## install.packages('devtools') # if devtools not installed
 devtools::install_github('shihuang047/crossRanger')